Château Olivier Pessac-Léognan rouge 2019 - Grand Cru Classé de Graves (Magnum)

 About the estate:

-This magnificent property on the outskirts of Bordeaux has managed to preserve, in addition to its 55-hectare vineyard, a large area of forests and meadows.
-In the early 2000s, the Bethmann family carried out major work and entrusted the management of the estate to Laurent Lebrun.
-His rigor and keen analysis of the terroir have led to a significant improvement in the quality of the wines.
-The white wine, which traditionally contains a good proportion of Sémillon, has become complex and elegant, with a strong personality.
-The 2017 vintage blew us away.
-The reds, which are much better vinified, express their excellent terroir with greater precision.
-They are expressive and energetic.
+This magnificent estate on the outskirts of Bordeaux has managed to preserve, in addition to its 55-hectare vineyard, a large expanse of forests and meadows.
+In the early 2000s, the Bethmann family undertook major renovations and entrusted the management of the estate to Laurent Lebrun.
+His meticulous approach and keen analysis of the terroir have led to a significant leap in the quality of the wines.
+The white wine, which traditionally contains a significant proportion of Sémillon, has become complex and elegant, with a well-defined personality; the 2017 vintage blew us away.
+The reds, now vinified to a much higher standard, express their excellent terroir with greater precision; they are expressive and energetic.

 Robert Parker - Wine Advocate